 Toni Nathan (1972) - Nathan, a Libertarian, made history as the first woman to receive an electoral vote for vice president when a Virginia Republican elector voted for President Nixon, but declined to vote for Vice President and former Maryland Governor Spiro T. Agnew and instead voted for Toni Nathan of Lane County, Oregon.

-Geraldine Anne Ferraro (1984) - Ferraro was the first woman vice-presidential nominee of a major U.S. party.
+Geraldine Anne Ferraro (1984) - Ferraro was the first woman vice presidential nominee of a major U.S. party.
 Shortly before the Democratic National Convention in July of 1984, Ferraro was named by Walter F. Mondale as his choice for the vice-presidency.
 The ticket received 13 electoral votes.
 Born on August 26, 1935, in Newburgh, New York, she attended Marymount Manhattan College and Fordham University Law School.
 She was an assistant district attorney in Queens, New York.
 She won election to the U.S. House of Representatives in 1978 and was subsequently elected to two more terms.
-In 1992 and again in 1998, she lost bitterly contested primaries to challenge Alfonse D’Amato for the U.S. Senate seat.
-She also served as co-host on the CNN public affairs program Crossfire and was the U.S. ambassador to the United Nations Human Rights Commission.
-She became president of G&L Strategies, a management consulting firm, and then executive vice president and head of the public affairs practice of The Global Consulting Group.

 Winona LaDuke (1996, 2000) - LaDuke was the running mate of Green Party candidate Ralph Nader in both 1996 and 2000.
 With Nader, she received 2.7% of the popular vote in 2000, a larger percentage than any other third-party woman candidate for vice president.

-Sarah Palin (2008) – Palin is the second woman vice-presidential nominee from a major U.S. party and the first Republican woman nominee for the vice-presidency.
+Sarah Palin (2008) – Palin is the second woman vice presidential nominee from a major U.S. party and the first Republican woman nominee for the vice presidency.
 Shortly before the Republican National Convention in September of 2008, Palin was named by Senator John McCain as his choice for the vice presidency.
 Together they won 173 electoral votes.
 Born on February 11, 1964, Palin was selected while serving her first term as the governor of Alaska.
 She served two terms on the Wasilla, Alaska city council and was elected mayor in 1996.
 Palin ran unsuccessfully for lieutenant governor in 2002 before winning election as governor in 2006 by first defeating the incumbent governor in the Republican primary, then a former Democratic governor in the general election.

 Sources: JoFreeman.com; National Constitution Center; Federal Election Commission; Women as Politicians, “Congressional Biographies,” University of Maryland; “Not One of the Boys” a discussion guide, written by Katherine E. Kleeman, Center for American Women and Politics.